Xenial-PC/ClientSideDiscordBot-Selenium/README.md

 This uses Automation as the way to communicate so it runs through a browser hope you enjoy :) make sure to fix the NuGet packages when adding plsbeg back to the project

+want to see whats happening with this bot go to https://trello.com/b/uYn2epz1/clientsidediscordbot
 ### Version 0.1a
 Commands:
   * ;cmds or ;help - will print the commands below